 - Does hiring a trademark attorney increase my chance of approval?

 - Yes!
 Hiring a trademark attorney can increase your chances of approval with the USPTO.
-Not only will an experienced trademark attorney provide you with valuable legal advice throughout the process, a study by the University of North Carolina actually found that trademark applications submitted with the help of an attorney increased the likelihood of approval by 50%!
+Not only will an experienced trademark attorney provide you with valuable legal advice throughout the process, a study by the University of North Carolina actually found that trademark applications submitted with the help of an attorney increased the likelihood of approval by as much as 50%.

 - Is my trademark kept secret while the USPTO reviews it?